-- Occupational: Occupational names derive from a person's job or role in society.
+2. Occupational: Occupational names derive from a person's job or societal role.
 For example, the last name "Chevrolet" translates to "goat farmer".
 Similarly, "Marchand" is a common French surname that means "merchant."

-- Descriptive: These names describe a physical quality or personal trait.
-For example the last name "Petit" meaning "small" was a common nickname of Catalan origins.
+3. Descriptive: These names describe a physical quality o trait.
+For example, the last name "Petit" meaning "small" was a common nickname of Catalan origins.

 The 10 Most Popular French Last Names with Meanings

-- Lavigne - Means "vine" or "vineyard" in Old French.
+2. Lavigne - This French surname means "vine" or "vineyard" in Old French.
 Also used as a topographic name for someone who may have lived near a vineyard.

 - Moreau - A given name meaning "dark-skinned"

 - Pelletier - Occupational surname from the French word pelletier meaning “fur trapper.”

 - Roche - Topographic name from the French word “roche” meaning rock.
 Refers to someone who lived by rocky terrain.